hthuz/arch/arch.md

 sed 's/unix/linux/2' FILE   | Replace the second occurence of unix in the file sed 's/unix/linux/g' FILE   | g:Global.
 Replace all occurences
-sed 's/unix/linux/3g' FILE  | Replace from 3th occurence to all occurences **in a line**
+sed 's/unix/linux/3g' FILE  | Replace from 3th occurence to all occurences **in a line** echo "have a nice day" | sed -E 's/([a-z])/\(\1\)/g' | Add parenthesis to every letter. -E to enable extended regular expression so that () doesn't need backslash before it. \1 to represent the matched pattern sed '3 s/unix/linux/' FILE  | Replace only the third line sed '1,3 s/unix/linux/' FILE| Replace from the first line to the third line sed '2,$ s/unix/linux/' FILE| $ means last line, replace from second line to the last line sed '5d' FILE               | Delete 5th line of the file sed '3,6d' FILE             | Delete 3rd to 6th line of the file sed '/abc/d' FILE           | Delete pattern matching line sed 'G' FILE                | Insert a blank line after each line sed '/love/G' FILE          | Insert a blank line after each line with matching pattern love

 s: substitution